Redoxe2/hello-world/README.md

 # hello-world
-My first programming code !
+Hey , this my first  programming code !
+I like programming with python , especially with pandas and scikit-learn libraries to solve problem related to data science !